toxicity1985/izberg-api-php/README.md

 #### Sandbox

-To use our sandbox environment, just pass the param `sandbox` in options when you create your izberg object :
+To use our sandbox environment, just pass the param `sandbox` in options when you create your izberg object:

 ```php
 <?php